turbot/flowpipe-mod-slack/README.md

 - `SLACK_TOKEN`

-You can also create `credential` resources in configuration files:
+You can also set the `default` credential resource in a configuration file:

 ```sh
 vi ~/.flowpipe/config/slack.fpc